sharan7898/SDLC-DOC/README.md

 Software manager is responsible for planning and scheduling project development.
 They manage the work to ensure that it is completed to the required standard.
 They monitor the progress to check that the event is on time and within budget.
 The project planning must incorporate the major issues like size & cost estimation scheduling, project monitoring, personnel selection evaluation & risk management.
 To plan a successful software project, we must understand:

-1.Scope of work to be completed
+1.Scope of work to be completed.

-2.Risk analysis
+2.Risk analysis.

-3.The resources mandatory
+3.The resources mandatory.

-4.The project to be accomplished
+4.The project to be accomplished.

-5.Record of being followed
+5.Record of being followed.

 **Steps for project planning**

 Planning is the basic step of project planning that every project manager needs to know.
 This gives an idea of what is happening at different phases while developing software, but they do not provide detail information.

 At the beginning of any project, the project manager does not have any plan.
 To develop a good plan for the project, the project manager needs to spend some time with the team members and explain what he wants to achieve together and work on the processes required to achieve the goal.
 The project manager develops an action plan for how it will be carried out.

 **How to manage your plan**